tigpt/aws-certification-cloud-practitioner/readme.md

 ## Analytics:
 - **Amazon Athena**
   - AWS Athena A serverless service that allows you to make queries using ANSI SQL in data stored on Amazon S3.
 It support a wide varity of data formats like CSV, TSV, JSON, or Textfiles.
 You pay for read data and you can read compressed data like Zip or Gzip, so if you have 10GB CSV but it is only 20Mb Ziped, you can just upload ziped vertion and query it while ziped, you will pay for 20Mb of read instead of 10Gb or read.
-Nothing to maintain, and super dupper fast, quering multy GB of data in seconds.
+Nothing to maintain, and super dupper fast, quering muliple GB of data in seconds.
 Similar to Google BigQuery.
 - **Amazon Kinesis**
   - AWS Kinesis is a serverless service that allows you to collect, process, analyze video or data streams in real time.
 For example you can stream video from a security camera and do face detection or machine learning.
 You can also stream stock market data and act on it with real-time buy and sell actions.
 Have in mind that there could be a delay in data up to 1 second.
 - **Amazon QuickSight**